ArtsiomHalachkin/smb-share-parser-python/README.md

 ## Installation

-1. Clone this repository or download `main.py`.
+1. Clone this repository
-2. 2.
-Create and Activate a Virtual Environment
+3. Create and Activate a Virtual Environment

 **Windows:**
 ```sh